mKeRix/room-assistant/docs/guide/quickstart-pi-zero-w.md

 1. If room-assistant is still running from the previous step, stop it by hitting Ctrl + C on your keyboard.

-2. Create a file using `sudo nano /etc/systemd/system/room-assistant.service` with the following contents:
+2. Create a file using `sudo nano /etc/systemd/system/room-assistant.service` with the following contents (replacing "pi" with your username in the `WorkingDirectory` and `User` lines:

    ```
    [Unit]